amunger3/UT-Data/Notes/MasterNotes.md

 - To query the whole table: `SELECT * FROM Cars.dbo.Car_sales`
 - Rememeber `ASC` (Ascending) is default result order when using an `ORDER BY` clause
 - More queries stored [here]('C:\Users\munge\OneDrive\Documents\SQL Server Management Studio')
+- To "use" a database for a set of queries: `USE db_name GO`
+- You must use a `GROUP BY` anytime you have an aggregated command
+- Correlation coefficient in SQL [here](https://chartio.com/learn/postgresql/correlation-coefficient-pearson/)